amansaurabh/amansaurabh/README.md

 Web Developer and Designer
 --------------------------

 A web developer who loves making WebApps user-friendly and cool.
-I've been doing this from the past 2 years, while now and I'm really into ReactJS.
+I've been doing this for the past 2 years, while now and I'm really into ReactJS.
 Right now, I'm learning about NextJs and TypeScript.
 Besides coding, I love playing cricket and travelling.
 Let's chat about web stuff or anything else you're curious about!

 * 🌍  I'm based in Bangalore
-* 🖥️  See my portfolio at [awesome works](http://https://amansaurabh-portfolio.netlify.app/)
+* 🖥️  See my portfolio at [awesome works](https://amansaurabh-portfolio.netlify.app/)
 * ✉️  You can contact me at [amansaurabh127@gmail.com](mailto:amansaurabh127@gmail.com)
 * 🧠  I'm learning NextJs
 * 🤝  I'm open to collaborating on any project related to web development